(Photo by 20th Century Fox.)

 Critics Consensus: The increased gore and violence over the first Alien vs. Predator can't excuse Requiem's disorientating editing, excessively murky lighting, and lack of new ideas.

-Residents (Steven Pasquale, Reiko Aylesworth, John Ortiz) of a Colorado town become caught up in a longstanding war between two...
+Residents (Steven Pasquale, Reiko Aylesworth, John Ortiz) of Gunnison, Colorado, are caught up in the crossfire when two deadly extraterrestrial...
 [More]

 Critics Consensus: Gore without scares and cardboard cut-out characters make this clash of the monsters a dull sit.